Skip to content

 crimes ask / LLM-assisted modes🚧 deferred to v1+

-The pre/post-edit workflow works as plain crimes scan <path> --format json on the directory or file you are about to touch, crimes diff <base...head> for branch-level review, and crimes verdict for the one-line “did this branch help or hurt?” summary at the end of a task.
+The pre/post-edit workflow works as crimes context <file> --format json before touching a file, crimes scan --changed --format json after, and crimes verdict for the one-line “did this branch help or hurt?” summary at the end of a task.
 For a hard CI gate you have four equivalent options: crimes scan --changed --fail-on, crimes baseline check --fail-on, crimes diff --fail-on new-high | new-medium, and crimes verdict --fail-on — see docs/ci.md.

 When a finding turns out to be deliberate (a legacy module under rewrite, a route handler the team has agreed to keep monolithic, an alias kept for backwards compatibility), the right answer is explain then ignore, not silently skipping the report: